General Refund and Withdrawal Information

 If the Direct loan funds have been disbursed to the student who has reduced their hours, the loan will not be adjusted.
 The student´s enrollment adjustment may cause an overaward.
 If the student has other forms of aid, the awards may be reduced or canceled to reduce or eliminate the overaward situation.
 Second disbursements may be adjusted or canceled to reduce or cancel an overaward as well, if applicable.

 Pending fund availability, some financial aid awards will be increased if the student added additional courses.
-Dropped courses will be taken into consideration during the review of the student´s satisfactory academic progress.
+Dropped courses will not be taken into consideration during the review of the student´s satisfactory academic progress.

 The student´s loan servicer will be notified of the student´s enrollment status change which will cause his or her grace period to begin.
 The student borrowers second loan disbursement will be canceled, if applicable.